-- default and foreclosure on our assets if our operating revenues after an initial business combination are insufficient to repay our debt obligations; - acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant; - our immediate payment of all principal and accrued interest, if any, if the debt is payable on demand; - our inability to obtain necessary additional financing if the debt contains covenants restricting our ability to obtain such financing while the debt is outstanding; - our inability to pay dividends on our Class A ordinary shares; - using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our Class A ordinary shares if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and - limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.
+- default and foreclosure on our assets if our operating revenues after an initial business combination are insufficient to repay our debt obligations; - acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant; - · our immediate payment of all principal and accrued interest, if any, if the debt is payable on demand; - our inability to obtain necessary additional financing if the debt contains covenants restricting our ability to obtain such financing while the debt is outstanding; - our inability to pay dividends on our Class A ordinary shares; - using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our Class A ordinary shares if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - · limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and - limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.

-We may only be able to complete one business combination with the proceeds of this offering and the sale of the private placement warrants units, which will cause us to be solely dependent on a single business which may have a limited number of products or services.
+We may only be able to complete one business combination with the proceeds of this offering and the sale of the private placement shares and forward purchase shares, which will cause us to be solely dependent on a single business which may have a limited number of products or services.
 This lack of diversification may negatively impact our operations and profitability.

-As a result of this offering and the sale of private placement warrants, we expect to have a minimum of up to \$104,000,000 for our initial business combination (assuming the underwriters' over-allotment is not exercised and no redemptions of the Class A ordinary shares), and as much as \$119,300,000 (assuming the underwriters' over-allotment is exercised in full and no redemption of the Class A ordinary shares), in each case before the payment of fees and expenses associated with our initial business combination.
+As a result of this offering and the sale of private placement shares and the forward purchase shares, we expect to have a minimum of up to \$439,600,000 for our initial business combination (assuming the additional forward purchase is not consummated, the underwriters' over-allotment is not exercised and no redemptions of the Class A ordinary shares), and as much as \$530,400,000 (assuming the additional forward purchase is consummated in full, the underwriters' over-allotment is exercised in full and no redemption of the Class A ordinary shares), in each case before the payment of fees and estimated non-reimbursed expenses associated with our initial business combination.